 - speech & language delay

 - child is awaiting an Education, Health and Care Plan (EHCP)

-- · asthma, diabetes, eczema or allergies
+- asthma, diabetes, eczema or allergies

 - car/travel sickness

 - the need for a child to stay in friendship groups

 - family attending the same school

 - child care arrangements; and/or

 - short term mobility issues.

-If you feel that one of these examples should be considered, you will need to prove how this has a significant impact on your child and why only the Academy you have selected as your first preference can meet your child's exceptional need(s).
-The application under this criterion will be reviewed by d's specific needs, a ling case can be made the Headteacher and SENCO at the Academy.
+If you feel that one of these examples

+should be considered, you will need to prove how this has a significant impact on your child and why only the Academy you have selected as your first preference can meet your child's exceptional need(s).
+The application under this criterion will be reviewed by the Headteacher and SENCO at the Academy.